-For most uses in 3D printing, dimensional accuracy doesn’t have a massive significance in our models, especially if you are 3D printing for cool looking models or decoration.
+For most uses in 3D printing, dimensional accuracy and tolerances doesn’t have a massive significance in our models, especially if you are 3D printing for cool looking models or decoration.

 On the other hand, if you are looking to create functional parts that require high dimensional accuracy and precision, then you want to take a number of steps to get there.

 SLA 3D printers usually have the best resolution, which translates into better dimensional accuracy and tolerances, but a well-tuned FDM printer can still do great.
 Calibrate your printing speed, temperature, and flow rates to get the best dimensional accuracy.
 Make sure to stabilize your frame and mechanical parts.

 The rest of this article will go into some extra detail on getting the best dimensional accuracy, so keep reading to find out more.

 What Factors Affect Your Dimensional Accuracy in 3D Printing?

 Before moving to the factors which are affecting the dimensional accuracy if your 3D printed parts, let me just throw some light on what exactly dimensional accuracy is.

 It simply refers to how well a printed object matches the size and specifications of the original file.

 Below is the list of factors which have an impact on the dimensional accuracy of 3D prints.

 How to Get the Best Tolerances & Dimensional Accuracy